mithril-security/blindai/CONTRIBUTING.md

 This section presents the different options that you can follow in order to contribute to BlindAI project.
 You can either **Report Bugs**, **Suggest Enhancements** or **Open Pull Requests**.

 ### Reporting Bugs
-This section helps you through `reporting Bugs` for BlindAI.
+This section helps you through reporting Bugs for BlindAI.
 Following the guidelines helps the maintainers to understand your report, reproduce the Bug and work on fixing at as soon as possible.

 > **Important!**
 > Before reporting a bug, please take a look at the [existing issues](https://github.com/mithril-security/blindai/issues).
 You may find that the bug has already been reported and that you don't need to create a new one.

 #### How to report a bug?
 To report a Bug, you can either:
-- Follow this [link]() and fill the report with the required information
+- Follow this [link]() and fill the report with the required information.
 - In BlindAI github repository:
   * Go to `Issues` tab.
   * Click on `New Issue` button.